-The Office of Public Safety is committed to the safety and welfare of the entire Mississippi College community.
-The MCPS employs a staff of 40 who manage patrol duties, traffic control, investigations, communications, crime prevention, administrative duties, and educational programming.
-The staff is comprised of highly qualified personnel, many of whom have a combination of college degrees, federal agency/ police/ fire/ emergency management experience, and unique management skills that contribute to the overall diversity of the department.
-Patrol, communications, and administrative personnel participate in numerous training sessions throughout the year in a continuous effort to provide the best possible service to the campus community.
+The Office of Public Safety is committed to the safety and welfare of the entire Mississippi College Community.
+The MCPS is comprised of a staff of 40 who manage patrol duties, traffic control, investigations, communications, crime prevention, administrative duties, and educational programming.
+The staff is comprised of highly qualified personnel, many of whom have a combination of college degrees, police/fire/emergency management experience, and unique management skills that contribute to the overall diversity of the department.
+Patrol, communications, and administrative personnel participate in various training sessions throughout the year in a continuous effort to provide the best possible service to the campus community.
 Located on the first floor of Alumni Hall, the Office of Public Safety is available for service calls 24 hours a day, 7 days a week, 365 days a year.
-Office hours are 8:00 AM- 4:30 PM Monday - Friday.
+Office hours are 8:00 AM - 4:30 PM Monday - Friday.

 In addition to the main campus, The Mississippi College Office of Public Safety is responsible for providing the security needs for the School of Law in downtown Jackson.
-All visible patrols, access control, and video surveillance is performed by staff members of the Office of Public Safety who report directly to the Director.
+All visible patrols, access control, and video surveillance is performed by staff members of the Public Safety Office that report directly to the Director.
 The Office of Public Safety is also charged with accumulating all data and reports concerning criminal activity that may take place at the School of Law.

-The Mississippi College Office of Public Safety utilizes a reporting software program called Omnigo.
+In 2017, the Mississippi College Office of Public Safety purchased a reporting software systems Omnigo.
 This web-based program allows officers to complete reports from multiple multimedia devices including desktops, laptops, and tablets.
 The reports are then categorized to determine if they are Clery related crimes.
 If so, they are populated into a yearly report based on crime type and location.
 The Omnigo software also incorporates a Computer Aided Dispatch system that directly communicates with the reporting software to enhance accuracy and timeliness of crime data.
-Additionally, the software provides an up to date crime log that is available to anyone requesting that information.
+The software also provides an up to date crime log that is available to anyone requesting that information.